dgaydukov/cert-ocpjp11/files/JavaCliTools.md

 # Java Command Line Tools

 ### Description
 Here we would talk about command line tools for java that resides under `bin` directory of JDK installation.
+Some tools are not part of JDK anymore, so I would specifically mention them.
+They are mostly GUI tools.

 ### List of JDK Tools
 1. Compilation & Code Generation